awsdocs/aws-sam-developer-guide/doc_source/sam-specification-template-anatomy-globals.md

 # Globals Section of the Template<a name="sam-specification-template-anatomy-globals"></a>

-Resources in an AWS SAM template tend to have shared configuration, such as `Runtime`, `Memory`, `VPCConfig`, `Environment`, and `Cors`\.
-Instead of duplicating this information in every resource, you can write them once in the `Globals` section and let your resources inherit them\.
+Sometimes resources that you declare in an AWS SAM template have common configurations\.
+For example, you might have an application with multiple `AWS::Serverless::Function` resources that have identical `Runtime`, `Memory`, `VPCConfig`, `Environment`, and `Cors` configurations\.
+Instead of duplicating this information in every resource, you can declare them once in the `Globals` section and let your resources inherit them\.

-The `Globals` section is supported by the `AWS::Serverless::Function`, `AWS::Serverless::Api`, and `AWS::Serverless::SimpleTable` resources\.
+The `Globals` section is supported by the `AWS::Serverless::Function`, `AWS::Serverless::Api`, `AWS::Serverless::HttpApi`, and `AWS::Serverless::SimpleTable` resources\.

 Example: